AFR100: AFR100 Secretariat

 It acts as a liaison to the Regional Economic Communities (RECs) of the African Union.
 The secretariat also provides public outreach and communication.
 This includes both activities such as updating the website and newsletter as well as communication with partner countries, donors, and technical partners.
 It also manages meetings both formal and ad hoc meetings for everything from those between countries down to technical groups working on specific topics.
 It receives the organization's financial support and creates the programs annual budget proposals for consideration by the Management team.
 New members apply to the organization through the Secretariat before confirmation by the Management Team.

 AFR100 Management Team

-The management team is made up of the Federal Ministry for Economic Cooperation and Development (BIZ), the Deutsche Gesellschaft für Internationale Zusammenarbeit (GIZ), the International Union for Conservation of Nature and Natural Resources (IUCN), the New Partnership for Africa's Development (NEPAD), the World Bank, and the World Resources Institute (WRI).
+The management team is made up of the Federal Ministry for Economic Cooperation and Development (BMZ), the Deutsche Gesellschaft für Internationale Zusammenarbeit (GIZ), the International Union for Conservation of Nature and Natural Resources (IUCN), the New Partnership for Africa's Development (NEPAD), the World Bank, and the World Resources Institute (WRI).
 It also helps to organize technical partnerships for the program.
 It holds biannual meetings for the program.
 It also confirms the annual budgets of the program and new members.